bhavesh7742/bhavesh7742/README.md

 # 💫 About Me:
-I'm correctly pursuing by bachelor of engineering in information technology branch from mbm university jodhpur<br>successfully completed my internship at hashedBit innovation in full stack development domain<br>internship duration : 2 months<br>currently i am learning dsa , make project  for placement<br> and prepare for gate exam 2026<br>skill : c , c++ , html , css , python <br>
+I am currently pursuing a Bachelor of Engineering in Information Technology from MBM University, Jodhpur.
+I have successfully completed a two month internship at HashedBit Innovation, where I worked in the Full Stack Development domain and gained hands-on experience in building and understanding web applications.

+At present, I am actively learning Data Structures and Algorithms, developing projects for campus placements, and preparing for the GATE 2026 examination.
+I am focused on strengthening my problem-solving skills and building a strong technical foundation.

+Technical Skills

+Programming Languages: C, C++, Python

+Web Technologies: HTML, CSS

+Core Areas: Data Structures and Algorithms<br>

 ## 🌐 Socials: